patrikaxenstedt/Scintilla/README.md

 - cd frontend
 - npm install

-- To start backend: npm start in Scintill
+- To start backend: npm start in root
 - To start frontend: npm start in frontend